Unity-Technologies/hello-cube-ecs-training/README.md

 This makes the conversion system aware of the `RotatingCubePrefab` so it knows to create an entity version of that prefab.
 When you execute the code now, you will get a valid entity back for the prefab:

 ![](markdown-resources/02-EntitiesForEach-AfterDeclaringPrefab.png)

+We have now converted the CubeSpawner game object to an entity!

+### Implementing CubeSpawner Logic with Entities.ForEach